pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

 * Use the *Name* field to add a descriptive name for the server; the name specified will be displayed in the *Browser* tree control.

 * Use the drop-down list box in the *Server group* field to select the parent node for the server; the server will be displayed in the *Browser* tree control within the specified group.

 * Use the color-picker in the *Background* field to specify the background color for the server.

 * Use the color-picker in the *Foreground* field to specify the foreground color for the server.

 * If the *Connect now?* checkbox is checked, the client will attempt a connection to the server upon completion of the dialog; this is the default

+* If the *Shared with all?* switch is moved to *Yes* then that server can be shared with all the other users.
+This option is available only to admin users.
+For more information on users see :ref:`User Management Dialog <user_management>`.
+The users can access the shared servers with some restritctions.
+The Users accessing the shared servers cannot do the following operations on the shared servers:

+    * Create a server
+    * Delete the server
+    * Rename the server
+    * Rename the group server
+    * Change of host, port, and maintenance database

+  Please note that once the server is shared, it's icon is changed in the browser tree.

 * Provide a comment about the server in the *Comments* field.

 Click the *Connection* tab to continue.